frlan/partuniverse/README.md

 `local_settings.py.tpl_dev` is targeting your local developing work.
 After this has been done, go ahead setting up your application.

-Being inside the virtual environment, go into the folder where you have checked out the sources.
-Within the folder you will find a partuniverse folder.
-Change into it.
-Run this as following:
+Go into the folder where you have checked out the sources.

-        $ bin/python manage.py syncdb
+First you will have to create the Database:

-This will initiate the database bhind and as you for creating a user you will need e.g. to access admin backend.
+        $ ./bin/django migrate

 If everything worked well, you can start the server (in debug mode):

-        $ bin/python manage.py runserver
+        $ ./bin/django runserver

 ### Running a production instance behind Nginx